 What makes traditional Japanese bedroom so different from others?
 As far as function goes, they are fairly the same as any other bedroom.
 The real difference lies in the layouts, furniture, and overall ambiance.
 It is this, which distinguishes the average Japanese bedroom from the rest.
 The most distinctive feature is minimalism – Japanese do not go in for heavy arrangements or décor.
 They really focus on functionality and simplicity.

 There are several things need to be considered when creating a Japanese style bedroom, such as furniture (especially Japanese style bedding), decoration, ambiance & environment.
+Are you thinking about moving and looking for a bedroom design for your new apartment?
+Or do you just want to update the interior?

 Let’s start with furniture and bedding.